Airline market study

 To be fair, there’s a brief second or two that addresses passenger frustrations, but in a whimsical way.
 But the point is clear: We (Delta) work hard and we’re the ones climbing.
 That probably does a great job elevating morale within Delta, but it does very little in terms of creating preference.

-Not to mention that, in terms of tone and attitude, it’s very similar to what United has always done but better.
+In terms of tone and attitude, it’s very similar to what United has always done but better.
 Even the Donald Sutherland voiceover is reminiscent of the Gene Hackman one for old United ads – only without the Gershwin.

 When we last left United Airlines, we gave it credit for having the strongest equity markers in the industry.
 Gershwin’s “Rhapsody in Blue,” a consistent look and feel, and the most sophisticated brand in the industry powered the brand.
 Since then, the United CEO (Jeffery Alan “Jeff” Smisek) resigned do to a new scandal involving influence peddling.
 Will the change in leadership herald a change in the business model?
 Only if United Airlines can get out of their own way.
+But I think this airline market study show just more of the same.

 Back then, Continental was the only one that considered passenger frustration.
 It played off what you, as a passenger, should expect from an airline.
 That an airline should fulfill its promises and that professionals should fly like professionals.